- Where are you from and where do you reside?

 As for environment, I need to have a clean and uncluttered space, I need to be alone and I usually work in total silence.
 I guess I am sensitive to distractions!

 - Is there something people would be surprised to discover about you?

 - I studied martial arts years ago and I’m really good, like expert level, at nunchucks.

-SHOP WORKS BY LYDIA BASSIS
+DISCOVER WORKS BY LYDIA BASSIS